kallaway/100-days-of-code/log.md

 **Today's Progress**: Started a node.js project using okta and express-generator.

-**Thoughts**: I am really, really loving working with node.
+**Thoughts**: I am really, really love working with node.
 Will wrap up this project and go back to do a dev challenge

 **Link(s) to work**: [Tutorial](https://scotch.io/tutorials/build-and-understand-a-simple-nodejs-website-with-user-authentication)